Andrew Scott (economist): Biography

-Scott was born 12 May 1965 in Enfield, London.
-He was educated at Firs Farm Primary School and Haberdashers' Aske’s, Elstree.
+Scott was born in 1965 in Enfield, London and was educated at Firs Farm Primary School and Haberdashers' Aske’s, Elstree.
 He attended Trinity College, Oxford where he graduated with a first with prizes in Politics, Philosophy and Economics in 1987.
-He received a MSc in Economics from the London School of Economics in 1990 and was elected to a Prize Fellowship to All Souls College, Oxford in 1990.
+He received a MSc in economics from the London School of Economics in 1990 and was elected to a Prize Fellowship to All Souls College, Oxford in 1990.
 He was elected in the same year as philosopher Robert Rowland Smith and historian Scott Mandelbrote.
 He received his D.Phil (Essays in Aggregate Consumption) from Oxford in 1994.

 He worked briefly as an economist for Credit Suisse First Boston before holding research positions at London Business School and the London School of Economics.
-He then took up a lectureship at Oxford University, a Visiting Assistant Professor at Harvard before joining London Business School where he is currently Professor of Economics having previously served as Deputy Dean.
+He then took up a lectureship at Oxford University, a visiting assistant professor at Harvard before joining London Business School, where he is currently professor of economics, having previously served as deputy dean.
+The first half of his academic career focused on business cycles, monetary and fiscal policy and debt management but since the popular success of his book The 100 Year Life his academic, policy and advisory work has been in the area of longevity and ageing.
+In 2024, he published The Longevity Imperative.

-Alongside his academic career Scott has been a non-executive director for the UK’s Financial Services Authority and an advisor to the House of Commons, the Bank of England, and H.M.Treasury.
-He is currently on the advisory board of the UK’s Office for Budget Responsibility and a member of the Cabinet Office Honours Committee (Science and Technology).
+Alongside his academic career Scott has been a non-executive director for the UK’s Financial Services Authority and an advisor on monetary and fiscal policy to the House of Commons, the Bank of England, and H.M.Treasury.
+He is currently on the advisory board of the UK’s Office for Budget Responsibility, a member of the Cabinet Office Honours Committee (Science and Technology) and has been an advisor to a range of organisations around the issue of longevity.